tsjk/rindeal-ebuild-repo/net-im/telegram-desktop/README.md

-- so far, this is the most complete source based package for Telegram
+- so far, this is the only source based package for Telegram
+- dynamically linked libraries (except patched Qt) instead of statically linked like upstream does
+- disabled crash-reporting
+- optional autostart
+- systemd user service